 Radiation is usually given five days a week for two to eight weeks, depending on various factors.
 When radiation is used for palliative care, it may be given in a shorter course.
 Each radiation therapy session lasts about 10 to 20 minutes.
 The total dose of radiation and the number of treatments is determined by the size and location of the cancer, the type of tumor, your overall health and other factors.

 been using IMRT?

 Drs.
-Scott Herbert and Wayne Pinover have been using IMRT for more than nine years at Abington Hospital.
+Scott Herbert and Wayne Pinover have been using IMRT for more than a decade.
 They have treated thousands of patients using this technology.

 Under the direct supervision of your radiation oncologist, your team in the Radiation Oncology Department is comprised of radiation physicists, dosimetrists, oncology-certified nurses and nurse practitioners, and board-certified radiation therapists.
 They work together to deliver the optimal course of treatment to you.
 During the course of radiation, you will be seen on a weekly basis by your physician.
 A physician is available 24 hours a day, seven days a week, for your needs.

 Will my insurance plan cover radiation treatments?